hhd0502/waiter/README.md

-- This is a student project - at HUTECH (Ho Chi Minh City University of Technology)
+- This is a student project for lesson "Programming on mobile devices"- at HUTECH (Ho Chi Minh City University of Technology)